xuankimtran/docs-1/pages/katalon-studio/new/what-is-new.md

 **Kobiton Integration**: When configuring Kobiton integration in your project, you can use your Kobiton's API Key to authenticate with the Kobiton Server.
 New command options for this enhancement is supported accordingly.
 [Learn more](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#integration-options)

-**Jira Cloud Integration**: In this version and later, you can now fetch the BDD custom field from Jira Cloud Server after establishing a connection with that field in Project Settings.
-[Learn more]()
+**Jira Cloud Integration**: In this version and later, you can now import the BDD Feature Files from Jira Cloud Server after establishing a connection with a BDD custom field in Project Settings.
+[Learn more](https://docs.katalon.com/katalon-studio/docs/jira-integration.html#jira-cloud-integration)

 **qTest**: This version enhances the integration between qTest and Katalon Studio with the following new features: